 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

 Signs and symptoms of illness (ie fever, sore throat, skin eruptions, general malaise)

 CBC with differential (baseline and if development of febrile illness or pharyngitis occurs); prothrombin time (especially before surgical procedures), liver function tests (bilirubin, alkaline phosphatase, ALT, AST at baseline and if symptoms of liver injury occur (Ross 2016)

 Thyroid function tests:

-TRAb (prior to stopping medication, elevation at the end of therapy decreases likelihood of remission) (Ross 2016)
+TRAb in patients with Graves disease (prior to stopping medication, elevation at the end of therapy decreases likelihood of remission) (Ross 2016)

 Pregnancy Risk Factor